How to Rotate Tires Yourself

 Have Your Tires Rotated at Mercedes-Benz of Chandler

 If you’d rather have the professionals take care of your tires for you, bring your vehicle into the Mercedes-Benz of Chandler service center.
 Our trained technicians can have you back on the Gilbert roadways in no time.
 Browse our service specials as well to make maintenance more affordable.
 Schedule service today at Mercedes-Benz of Chandler.
 Need to repair or replace a component of your Mercedes-Benz while you’re here?
 Compare Mercedes-Benz OEM parts vs. aftermarket options to explore the advantages of choosing genuine Mercedes-Benz equipment, available at Mercedes-Benz of Chandler.
-While you’re here, we can even show you how to change the batteries in your key fob if it seems to be running low!
+While you’re here, we can even show you how to change the battery in your key fob if it seems to be running low!